asterictnl-lvdw/M365SAT/README.md

 ```

 #### 3.1.2 Installation PowerShell 5.1 (Windows)
-Note: *The following issues are represent: Az.Accounts not working properly with latest versions of Microsoft.Graph.(Beta)*
+Note: *The following issues are represent: Az.Accounts not working properly with latest versions of Microsoft.Graph.(Beta).
+This is under investigation and a fix will be implemented once the investigation is done*
 ```
 Install-Module -Name Az
 Install-Module -Name ExchangeOnlineManagement -AllowClobber -Force